Ensono/amido.github.io/docs/infrastructure/azure/core_infrastructure.md

 ### Bootstrap the Azure tenant

 The first step is to create the Azure tenant and subscription.
-This process only needs to be run once run once on an administrators workstation.
+This process only needs to be run once on an administrators workstation.

 The administrator will need the following permissions: